zencd/groovy2kotlin/README.md

 The current implementation's passes:
 - One or multiple modules are parsed into AST by the Groovy itself;
-- All types are resolved, including dependent libs;
+- All types (including dependent libs) gets resolved as strictly as possible;
 - AST traversed to resolve types of locals and expressions;
 - Kotlin code generated.